 Uzman have spent the last couple of years managing and investing in other artists (mostly based in Jamaica); he has decided to now switch the attention back to his career.
 As he makes some adjustments, he is reaffirming his commitment to always fuse his party-style rap music with Jamaica’s roots reggae in an effort to show his love for both genres.

 In addition to collaborating with Jah Mason, Uzman has also worked with Junior Reid and he’s acquired production from Frenz 4 Real, Walkway 31 and Decibell Music Studios, all based in Jamaica.

 CLICK HERE TO DOWNLOAD “NIGHT LIFE” MP3 and HERE TO WATCH THE VIDEO

 Let’s Get Free is the debut studio album by hip-hop duo Dead Prez.
 It was released on February 8th, 2000 on Loud Records.
 This Friday, June 26th, M-1 (one half of Dead Prez) will be hosting the 20 year celebration of the record in light of the global reckoning on race relations.

 This event will stream live on YouTube (uhurutv) and Facebook (omali.yeshitela) starting at 8:00 PM EST. M-1 will be joined by D’Angelo, Sean C, Timmhotep and Omali Yeshitela.

 NPR Music has just published Alicia Keys‘ performance, which was taped in February of this year.
 As they are no longer doing live videos – due to the corona virus pandemic – they have decided to share unseen recordings.

-If you have not yet seen it, click here or on the image above to watch, and remember to like, comment and share.
+Click here or on the image above to watch and remember to like, comment and share.